mmerabet42/ft_lexiq/README.md

 #### Capturing groups

-You might have already figured out how capturing groups empowers the `ft_regex` engine, but there is a complete different use that can be made of this concept.
+You might have already figured out how capturing groups empowers the `ft_regex` engine, but there is a completely different use that can be made of this concept.

 When the engine sees a capturing group `?[blabla@G]` it pushes it into a list of `t_regex_group` structures defined as
 ```C